Update: Starting now, all eligible US merchants can receive free fraud protection on Shop Pay with Shopify Protect.

 Not only can this mean that items aren’t available for the brand’s legitimate fans, but it also clogs up the website and can lead to problems in resolving fraudulent or broken orders.
 When fans can’t purchase, they can air frustrations on social media, or put strains on customer support teams.

-Shopify’s bot protection is an out-of-the-box solution for Shopify Plus brands that protects stores from bad actors.
+Shopify’s bot protection is an out-of-the-box solution for Shopify brands that protects stores from bad actors.
 It levels the playing field to make sure that all customers have the same opportunity to purchase.

 It combines industry-standard protection—e.g., blocking known bots from completing a checkout—with Shopify’s exclusive Checkpoint solution.
 With Checkpoint enabled, all buyers must complete a unique challenge and qualify as a human before they can enter the checkout.